Planning a trip to Japan? Be sure to include all of these spots on

 The largest city in the world, and one of the main reasons people come to Japan.
 Tokyo is its own world—whatever you are looking for, it is likely that you will find it in Tokyo.
 Shopping?
 Eating?
 Partying?
 Museums?
 24 Hour video game cafes?
 Tokyo has it all!

 Because there is so much to do, it can be overwhelming to prioritize what to see.
-The best way to ensure you see it all is to have a local plan your trip.
-Our local guides will plan a completely personalized trip for you, based off of your interests.
+The best way to ensure you see it all is to have one of our local travel experts plan your trip.
+Our local Heroes will plan a completely personalized trip for you, based off of your interests.
 For just $25 a day, you will get a plan of where to eat, what to see, and what to do.
-Find your local here!
+Find your Hero now!

 One way to visit Tokyo is to try to see as many temples and famous sights as possible.
 For that approach, we suggest finding these sights: